logiqai/docs/integrations/prometheus/mongodb-exporter.md

 ---
-description: Setup MongoDB Exporter and send metrics to LOGIQ.AI endpoint
+description: Setup MongoDB Exporter and send metrics to Apica Ascent endpoint
 ---

 # MongoDB Exporter

-We will be using [percona/mongodb\_exporter](https://github.com/percona/mongodb\_exporter) to export the MongoDB metrics to LOGIQ.AI endpoint.\
+We will be using [percona/mongodb\_exporter](https://github.com/percona/mongodb\_exporter) to export the MongoDB metrics to Apica Ascent endpoint.\
 \
 You can also use other MongoDB exporters as well. ([Exporters List](https://prometheus.io/docs/instrumenting/exporters/))